Our fertility centers present egg freezing FAQs

 What does it cost?

 Testing, monitoring, medications and egg freezing cost about $10,000.
 Storage is another $500 per year.
-The egg thaw, fertilization and embryo transfer procedure costs about $5,000 more.
-Ask our Baton Rouge fertility center team to explain options for payment plans.
+When you are ready to use your eggs, the egg thaw, fertilization and embryo transfer procedure costs about $5,000 more.
+Ask our Lafayette or Baton Rouge fertility center team to explain options for payment plans.

 How long does it take?